unterkoefler/unanswered-v2/unanswered/content/posts/2022-06-20-the-boys-and-amazon.md

 ---

 slug: the-boys-and-amazon
-title: How \"The Boys\" Captures and then Completely Misses the Danger of Amazon
+title: How "The Boys" Captures and then Completely Misses the Danger of Amazon
 description: An amateur analysis
 show_on_home_page: True
 filename: TheBoys